 Areas of counselling I deal with

-My fees range from £80 to £120 for couple, individual and psychosexual psychotherapy, depending on the time of day and type of work we agree upon together.
+My fees range from £75 to £105 for couple, individual and psychosexual psychotherapy (face-to-face and online), depending on the time of day and type of work we agree upon together.

 I also offer online therapy for clients whose work or lifestyle make it difficult to attend regularly in person.